iterorganization/IMAS-Python/docs/source/benchmarking.rst

 Basic functional benchmarks
     These are for benchmarking functionality with an equivalent feature in the IMAS Access Layer HLI.
-In addition to tracking the performance of the imas-python features over time, we can also benchmark the performance against the traditional HLI.
+In addition to tracking the performance of the IMAS-Python features over time, we can also benchmark the performance against the traditional HLI.

     For example: putting and getting IDSs.

-imas-python-specific functional benchmarks
+IMAS-Python-specific functional benchmarks
     These are for benchmarking functionality without an equivalent feature in the IMAS Access Layer HLI.
-We use these for tracking the imas-python performance over time.
+We use these for tracking the IMAS-Python performance over time.

     For example: data conversion between DD versions.